Occupations and wages in the construction trades

 There are numerous unions representing construction workers in the trades across the GTA.
 They bear grand and evocative names, like the International Brotherhood of Electrical Workers, the International Union of Painters and Allied Trades, and the Laborers International Union of North America (LiUNA).
 Of these, only LiUNA!
 Local 506 has participated in a pre-apprentice program for refugees and other newcomers.

 - Equality and fairness;

 - Support when a personal issue arises with an employer.

 - Being bound by union decisions;

 - Being held back, possibly, due to someone else’s seniority;

-- Under-performing co-workers may be protected; and
+- Underperforming workers could be protected; and

 - Loss of work and wages, at least temporarily, in the event of a strike.

 For a newcomer, higher wages and access to benefits and work opportunities could outweigh any negative factors.
 On the other hand, union representation tends to focus on large construction sites and on employees of large construction firms.
 Many smaller businesses are non-unionized.

 The general outlook for employment in the construction sector within the GTA is very positive.